washingtonpost/ans-schema/README.md

 ## Contributing to this Repository ##

-The standard method for contributing to this repository is pull requests.
+The standard method for contributing to this repository is via pull requests.
 For the time being, each new version requires a specific series of manual changes to the repository, listed below.

 * Branch or fork this repository.
 * Run `npm install`